Johanna Williamson. A Read more [...]

 When she’s not working, Jo likes to get involved in community activities.
 Jo is the governor of a local school and she serves on her Parish Council.
 She likes cycling with her children, walking, cooking and travelling.

 Being part of the community of bereaved people is also important to Jo and her team, and they are proud of their growing bereavement support group, which meets every month.
-They’ve organised outings for their bereavement group and plan more for the future, and their annual balloon release event in memory of those who have died has outgrown its original home as so many people attend, whatever the weather.
+They’ve organised outings for their bereavement group and plan more for the future, and their annual remembrance event in memory of those who have died has outgrown its original home as so many people attend, whatever the weather.
 It’s clear that the care for their clients doesn’t just stop when the funeral is over, Albany is very much there for you for as long as you need them.

 Jo will arrange exactly the funeral that you want.
 Albany are unique in the area in being perfectly able to provide either a completely traditional funeral, or a totally bespoke one.
 If it’s a traditional funeral that you want, you can be reassured that the turnout is as smart as it gets.
 And if you want a very personal, individual event then Jo will be able to offer you as many suggestions as you feel comfortable with.
 You’ll never be overwhelmed though, she’s exceptionally good at listening to people and understanding what they need from her.